a-narayan/a-narayan-old.github.io/research/research_old.md

 Please see our [publications list](/publications) for more information on our past projects on:

-- Nonlinear System Identification
+- Anomaly Detection

-- Fault Detection and Diagnosis in Nonlinear Stochastic Systems
+- Fault Detection and Diagnosis

-- Metabolic Flux Analysis
+- Sepcification Mining

-- Pulp & Paper Control
+- Robustness of AI

-- Diabetes Modeling and Control
+- AI in Healthcare

-- Experiment Design for Mammalian Cell Cultures
+- AI in Manufacturing

 ## Domains
 A big subset of our research projects have an applied flavour with useful and immediate applications in industry.
 We often collaborate with industry partners and other academic researchers for problem-solving in specific domains.